-One key feature of an Ethernet switch is retransmitting frames only on the port the destination node is at.
-To accomplish this the switch needs to know in which port each node is, that information is stored on the MAC table.
+One key feature of an Ethernet switch is retransmitting frames only to the port the destination node is at.
+To accomplish this, the switch needs to know in which port each node is, that information is stored in the MAC table.

 The MAC table is a list of known MAC node addresses, and for each the corresponding switch port.
-The MAC table is dynamically managed by the switch, when the device boots the MAC table is empty, this means the switch knows nothing about surrounding node addresses and therefore it will retransmit on all ports every frame it receives (except to the incoming port) .
+This table is dynamically managed by the switch, when the device boots it's empty, this means the switch knows nothing about surrounding node addresses, and therefore it will retransmit on all ports every frame it receives (except to the incoming port).

-For every frame arriving to the switch, the frame source node MAC address is checked and added/refreshed on the MAC table associating to it the port the frame came from.
+However, for every frame arriving to the switch, the frame source node MAC address is written on the MAC table, associating to it the port where the frame was received.

-Later when a frame is received the frame destination node MAC address is looked for in the MAC table, if found the frame is retransmitted only on the associated switch port, otherwise it's retransmitted on all ports (except for the incoming port).
-Though in case of a multicast address, the frame is retransmitted on all existing ports (including de incoming port).

-Each entry in the MAC table has a time to live of about 5 seconds, if not refreshed before it will be deleted.
+Subsequently, when a frame is received the destination node MAC address is looked for in the MAC table, if found, the frame is retransmitted only on the associated switch port, otherwise it's retransmitted on all ports (except the incoming port).
+Though in case of a multicast address, the frame is always retransmitted on all existing ports (including the incoming port).
+Each entry in the MAC table has a time to live of only some seconds, if not refreshed before it's removed, this is important when a node is moved from one port to another.